List of New Zealand Rover Moots: Awards

 The following trophies are presented annually at moot:

-Zulu Shield - Presented to the Crew with the most complete Log Book, which should show that the Crew has maintained a balanced programme based on the aims of the Rover Programme.
+Zulu Shield - Presented to the Crew with the most complete Log Book, which recognizes that the Crew has maintained a balanced programme based on the aims of the Rover Programme.

 Baden Powell Lodge No. 381 Service Shield - Presented to the Crew with the most extensive service over the previous year.
 Originally presented to Auckland Crews by the Baden Powell Freemasons Lodge.
 Awarded on a national level after the lodge moved from Auckland to Wellington.

 Helen Thomas Memorial Trophy - Awarded to a Rover, nominated by their Crew, as having shown outstanding commitment to service within Scouting and the community, setting an example to those around them, and who lives by the Scout Law.
 The nominee may be a member who has not been in Rovers for more than two years.
 Helen died tragically in a rafting accident while attending the 48th National Rover Moot in Timaru.